 Masterpiece Stories

-Masterpiece Story: Henri Matisse, Harmony in Red
+Masterpiece Story: Harmony in Red by Henri Matisse

-Zuzanna Stańska 29 December 2021 min Read
+Zuzanna Stańska 19 June 2024 min Read

 Sergei Shchukin once said “If a picture gives you a psychological shock, buy it.
 It’s a good one.”
 And the Matisse painting I would like to show you today shocked me.
-Unfortunately, the reproduction of Matisse’s The Dessert or Harmony in Red cannot show the depth of the color and the power of this intimate painting but nevertheless let’s discuss the story behind this artwork.
+Unfortunately, the reproduction of Matisse’s The Dessert or Harmony in Red cannot show the depth of the color and the power of this intimate painting but nevertheless, let’s discuss the story behind this artwork.

-Sergei Shchukin was the most important Russian collector of early 20th century Western art.
-He collected works by the Impressionists, Post-Impressionists, Fauvists, Cubists, all art that can now be labeled “modern.”
+Sergei Shchukin was the most important Russian collector of early 20th-century Western art.
+He collected works by the Impressionists, Post-Impressionists, Fauvists, and Cubists, all art that can now be labeled “modern.”
 His collection, along with that of fellow modern art collector, Ivan Morozov, forms the core of the collections at the Pushkin State Museum of Fine Arts in Moscow and the State Hermitage Museum in St. Petersburg, Russia.

 Henri Matisse, The Dessert (Harmony in Red), 1908, Hermitage Museum, St. Petersburg, Russia.

-Henri Matisse is one of the most important figures of 20th century European art.
+Henri Matisse is one of the most important figures of 20th-century European art.
 Along with Pablo Picasso and Marcel Duchamp, he helped to define the revolutionary developments in painting throughout the opening decades of the 20th century.
 Although he was initially labeled a Fauvist, his works from 1908 do not belong to the movement.
 The paintings of the Fauvists were characterized by seemingly wild brushwork and strident colors, while their subject matter had a high degree of simplification and abstraction.
 Around 1908 Matisse started to go his own way.
 He turned to a more decorative way of thinking about color.

 Harmony in Red was called by Matisse a “decorative panel” and it was intended for the dining room in the Moscow mansion of Sergei Shchukin.
 The painting was originally commissioned as Harmony in Blue, but Matisse was dissatisfied with the result, and so he painted it over with his preferred red.